philip-L/AlgoTrading/README.md

 1. Clone this repository
 3. Download python
-4. Open a terminal at the repository folder and type "source bin/activate"
+4. Open a terminal at the repository folder and type "python -m venv finance"
+5. Type "source "finance/bin/activate"
+6. Type "pip install -r requirements.txt"
-6. Type "jupyter notebook &"
+7. Type "jupyter notebook &"
-7. In the browser, open the PersonalFinance notebook (should be something like http://localhost:8889/notebooks/PersonalFinance.ipynb
+8. In the browser, open the PersonalFinance notebook (should be something like http://localhost:8889/notebooks/PersonalFinance.ipynb
-8. Run the code, modify, enjoy
+9. Run the code.
+The yahoo finance API has a new bug, charting and percent gain analysis might not be working